atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 f
 lines:
 v •
-“selby’s and the miss selby’s ‘‘ compliments to Lady Lumley and “the young Ladies; if they are not “engaged, vrill do themselves the ‘ pleasure of waiting upon them this afternoon."
+selby’s and the miss selby’s ‘‘ compliments to Lady Lumley and the young Ladies; if they are not engaged, vrill do themselves the ‘ pleasure of waiting upon them this afternoon."
 .
 miss Selby, who was the secretary upon this occasion, waiteci with the utmost impatience — her mother and lister were equally impatient— — an answer.
 They waited a considerable time before any answer came.